 Okinawa is the southernmost prefecture in Japan, consisting of over 100 inhabited and uninhabited islands.
-The chain of Okinawa islands are situated between Kyushu Region and Taiwan.
-The subtropical/tropical islands of Okinawa is the country's top beach destination in summer.
+The subtropical islands of Okinawa are the country's top beach destination in summer.

 Okinawa Prefecture is divided into three island groups: the Okinawa Islands, the main island of Okinawa and the surrounding islands, the Miyako Islands, around Miyako Island and the Yaeyama Islands around Ishigaki Island.
 The capital city Naha is situated on the main island of Okinawa, and connects Okinawa and other parts of Japan and some of Asian countries by numbers of flights and ferries as the transportation hub of the prefecture.